cemac/Unity-NetCDF/README.md

 [![Last Commit](https://img.shields.io/github/last-commit/cemac/Unity-NetCDF)](https://github.com/cemac/Unity-NetCDF/commits/main) [![GitHub issues](https://img.shields.io/github/issues/cemac/Unity-NetCDF)](https://github.com/cemac/Unity-NetCDF/issues) [![GitHub top language](https://img.shields.io/github/languages/top/cemac/Unity-NetCDF)](https://github.com/cemac/Unity-NetCDF)

 ### Available scripts
-- `CreateMesh.cs` - this script contains code to create a number of different simple empty meshes in Unity (ranging from a single triangle to a 3D cube)
+- `CreateMesh.cs` - contains code for generating a variety of simple empty meshes in Unity (ranging from a single triangle to a 3D cube)
-- `VertexColorShader.shader` - this code can be used to create a custom shader in Unity such that an RGB colour is assigned to a vertex based on its position
+- `VertexColorShader.shader` - can be used to create a custom shader in Unity such that an RGBA colour is assigned to a vertex based on its position within a mesh
-- `rainbow_cube.cs` - this script contains functions to a) read a NetCDF file in Unity and print statistics to the console and b) create a 3D mesh based on the dimensions of the NetCDF file and assign a semi-random RGB colour to each vertex based on the custom shader 'VertexColorShader.shader'
+- `rainbow_cube.cs` - contains functions to read a NetCDF file in Unity and print statistics to the console, then construct a 3D mesh based on the file dimensions and assign a semi-random RGBA colour to each vertex based on the custom shader 'VertexColorShader.shader'
-- `Wind_Mesh.csv` - this scripts contains code to read in a remote netcdf file and plot the horizontal wind field onto a 3D mesh (by assigning the data values to the mesh vertex) using the custom vertex shader 'VertexColorShader.shader'
+- `Wind_Mesh.cs` - contains code to read in a remote NetCDF file and plot the horizontal wind field onto a 3D mesh (by assigning the data values to the mesh vertex) using the custom vertex shader 'VertexColorShader.shader'
+- 'netcdf_mesh_updates.cs' - contains code to read in a local NetCDF file (user must provide their own), construct a 3D mesh and plot data onto it.
+This script contains functionality to move forward and backward in time using the keyboard arrow keys.
+This script was developed using cloud fraction data from a WRF file but can be modified for other types of data.

 ### Installing libraries in Unity
-The script `rainbow_cube.cs` uses two third-party libraries used to read NetCDF files using C#.
+Most of these scripts use third-party libraries to read NetCDF files using C#.
 These are:
 - [UCAR's NetCDF-C](https://docs.unidata.ucar.edu/netcdf-c/current/winbin.htmlm)
 - [nuget's SDSLite](https://www.nuget.org/packages/SDSLite) (dependent on NetCDF-C)